-One-Day Free Writing Intensive
+Free Writing Intensive (Part 2: Extraordinary Seeing)

 Diana Goetsch (www.dianagoetsch.com) has published eight collections of poems and dozens of nonfiction articles.
 Her work has appeared in leading magazines, newspapers and anthologies including The New Yorker, Ploughshares, The Gettysburg Review, The American Scholar, theChicago Tribune, the L.A.
 Times, Best American Poetry and The Pushcart Prize anthology.
-She’s received fellowships from the National Endowment for the Arts and the New York Foundation for the Arts, and has taught at numerous programs and colleges, including The New School, where she was the Grace Paley Teaching Fellow last year.
+She is a renowned teacher of writing, having taught at numerous universities, MFA programs, and conferences.
+Most recently, she was the Grace Paley Teaching Fellow at The New School.